tatsushiok/4dpi_32-ng/README.md

 sudo fbi -d /dev/fb1 -T 1 -a /path/to/your/image.jpg
 ```

+## Limitations
+no touch screen support.
+No Backlight Control

 ## Credits / Derived From
 Derived conceptually from `trichner/4d-hats` and the original 4D Systems driver repository.
 Remodelled completely to support modern virtual page mapping structures (`vmalloc`, `FBINFO_VIRTFB`, and `fb_deferred_io_mmap`) to completely prevent kernel Oops on page faults.